jamf/NetSUS/docs/sus.md

 # Using the SUS with Jamf Pro

-Like a standard SUS, you can use the SUS hosted by the NetSUS server to run Software Update on computers that are enrolled with Jamf Pro.
+Like a standard SUS, you can use the SUS hosted by the NetSUSLP to run Software Update on computers that are enrolled with Jamf Pro.
 This involves pointing computers at a branch, and then using a policy or Jamf Remote to run Software Update on the computers.

 ## Pointing Computers at a SUS Branch
 **Note:** The instructions in this section are for Jamf Pro v9.0 or later.
 However, if you are using the Casper Suite v8.x, these instructions can still be followed loosely.